-A.9 Acquisition of Accommodation on Lease / Rental basis
+A.7 Acquisition of Accommodation on Lease / Rental basis

-27. While the norms and procedures for acquisition of accommodation on lease / rental basis by a bank for its use is left to be determined by the bank itself, it shall ensure that its Banking Outlets are not functioning from premises unauthorised in law.
+33. Norms and procedures for acquisition of accommodation on lease / rental basis by a bank for its use is left to be determined by the banks itself.
+A bank shall ensure that its Banking Outlets are not functioning from premises unauthorised in law.
 Further, the bank shall ensure that the legitimate grievances of owners of property leased to the bank are examined at appropriately senior level in the bank and expeditious action taken to redress such grievances.
-28. While acquiring premises for opening of a Banking Outlet, a bank shall ensure that the location of the Banking Outlet complies with the local norms / laws of Municipal Corporation / Nagar Palika / Town area authority / Village Panchayat or any other competent authority.
+34. While acquiring premises for opening of a Banking Outlet, a bank shall ensure that the location of the Banking Outlet complies with the local norms / laws of Municipal Corporation / Nagar Palika / Town area authority / Village Panchayat or any other competent authority.

-B. Off-site/Mobile Automated Teller Machines (ATMs), Cash Deposit Machines (CDMs) / Bunch Note Acceptor Machines (BNAMs)
+B. Off-site / Mobile Automated Teller Machines (ATMs), Cash Deposit Machines (CDMs) / Bunch Note Acceptor Machines (BNAMs)